When can I end my PCP agreement through voluntary termination?

 When you first take out the contract, you will have to agree to a mileage limit.
 When the car is returned, the mileage on the clock will be checked against the amount stated in the agreement.
 If you have exceeded this figure, you could pay up to 30p per extra mile or more, depending on the make and model of your vehicle.

-If you have damaged the vehicle beyond the Fair Wear and Tear Guidelines, you will be liable for the repair costs.
+If you have damaged the vehicle beyond the standard expectations, you will be liable for the repair costs.